michaeldallariva/ADCollectorLight/README.md

 License :
 Feel free to use for any purpose, personal or commercial.
-If you use it within a commercial/consulting scope, it would be to receive a donation.
+If you use it within a commercial/consulting scope, it would be nice to receive a donation.